 No – Myra Canyon is about midway through the Carmi Subdivision section of the KVR.
 The official start, or “Mile 0” of the KVR is in Midway, BC.
 The Kettle Valley Museum is the former Railway station of the trail.
 Please note, the Station is a Museum, not a cycling information centre.
 We do update the staff at the museum as much as possible with current conditions.

-If you are starting at Mile 0, you can leave your car at the Museum – please leave a donation and let the staff know when you plan to return.
-For after hours these is a sign in/out sheet by the front door.
+If you are starting at Mile 0, traditionally you have been able to park your car at the Kettle River Museum – please check with them first for any updates before planning to do so, and be sure to leave a donation and let the staff know when you plan to return.

 For a multi-day trip, we recommend not earlier than June and not later than end of Sept-early October.
 Although the Okanagan Valley is generally hot and sunny, the higher elevations before and after this area are prone to snow and flooding.